-Cardiology, Internal Medicine
+Cardiology, Internal Medicine, Cardiovascular Disease

 Los Angeles, California, United States of America